-In summer 2019, a mini Bloom! festival will return.
-The celebration, 22-23 June in York Minster’s Dean’s Park, will included a flower and produce show.
-The York BID is also involved in the creation of a pocket park along Stonebow.
+In summer 2019, a mini Bloom! festival returned.
+The celebration, 22-23 June in York Minster’s Dean’s Park, included a flower and produce show.

-As part of this, York BID has sponsored an initiative to bring an award-winning garden to the heart of York.
+As part of this, York BID sponsored an initiative to bring an award-winning garden to the heart of York.

 Entitled ‘In Sight of the Minster’, the installation is by staff and students from Askham Bryan College and won a gold medal at the recent Harrogate Spring Flower Show.

 It was installed in the Coppergate Centre in May and remained there until the end of June.